Jenny Nicholson: YouTube career

-In 2020, Nicholson spoke out about the possibility that she caught coronavirus at Disneyland.

 As of 2021, Nicholson had over 13,000 patrons each paying her at least $1 a month.
-In the same year, Nicholson posted an over two hour long video titled THE Vampire Diaries Video which garnered media attention to her entire body of works, notably an article by the International Policy Digest which praised her for authenticity and passion on the topics she covers, and highlighting her 'script doctor' series where she performs humorous reviews of movies and media from the point of view of 'fixing' it.
+In the same year, Nicholson posted an over two hour long video titled THE Vampire Diaries Video which garnered media attention to her entire body of works, notably an article by the International Policy Digest which praised her for authenticity and passion on the topics she covers, and highlighting her "script doctor" series where she performs humorous reviews of movies and media from the point of view of "fixing" it.
 The article also highlights her collaborative work with other YouTubers, such as her cameos in Lindsay Ellis's videos.
 The Vampire Diaries video also featured in various recommendation lists of 2022.

 Nicholson's video The Last Bronycon: A Fandom Autopsy was a finalist at the 2021 Hugo Award for Best Related Work.

-In 2022, Nicholson released a documentary on the now-closed Evermore theme park in Pleasant Grove, Utah titled Evermore: The Theme Park That Wasn't, which was called 'the funniest documentary of the year' by Collider.
-After posting The Church Play Cinematic Universe, Nicholson revealed that she had received a 'bad faith' copyright claim, impacting her channel's ability to earn income.
+In 2022, Nicholson released a documentary on the now-closed Evermore theme park in Pleasant Grove, Utah titled Evermore: The Theme Park That Wasn't.
+The video & Nicholson were referenced in the parody musical, Everfolk, which premiered at the 2025 Orlando Fringe Festival.
+After posting The Church Play Cinematic Universe, Nicholson revealed that she had received a "bad faith" copyright claim, impacting her channel's ability to earn income.

-Nicholson received media attention for her backlog of long videos, a format that has become increasingly popular, with many citing her as a pioneer of the longform video essay genre on YouTube.
+Nicholson has received media attention for her backlog of long videos, a format that has become increasingly popular, with many citing her as a pioneer of the longform video essay genre on YouTube.